rlogiacco/AnalogButtons/README.md

 4. Periodic verification
 ------------------------

 Now all you need is to periodically activate the analog buttons verification which checks the analog pin to determine if one of the many possible conditions occurred and fires the corresponding code.
-The following code goes into the `loop()` fnction and needs to be executed quite often so don't introduce any `delay(...)` otherwise it will not work as expected:
+The following code goes into the `loop()` function and needs to be executed as often as possible: this means you shouldn't introduce any `delay(...)` statement in your code, otherwise the library will not work as expected:

 ```
 analogButtons.check();